 - Self-Cooled or Forced Air Cooled

-- Low Voltage and Medium Voltage solutions.
+- Low Voltage or Medium Voltage solutions

 - High Harmonics: Depending on charger architecture, a charger may present harmonic loadcurrents to the transformer.
 For chargers that present a significant harmonic load we recommend that a K-factor rated transformer be considered.
 Depending on the harmonic